Table of contents

 Originally designed for on-screen use, today Verdana is used in print and online in equal measure.

-Choose Verdana for a professional yet unique touch in your resume, offering a style similar to Arial, with subtle changes.
+Choose Verdana for a professional yet unique touch, offering a style similar to Arial, with subtle changes.

 Font 4